inductiva/inductiva/docs/simulators/FVCOM.md

 change on ocean systems.

-We have compiled two versions of FVCOM: the standard **fvcom** binary and an additional **fvcom_ESTUARY** binary, which is configured to run the Estuary test case included in the FVCOM package.
-Users can check the compilation flags used for each binary in the respective `make.inc` files located at `/make.inc` and `/make_ESTUARY.inc`.
+We have compiled two versions of FVCOM: the standard **fvcom** binary and an additional **fvcom_estuary** binary, which is configured to run the Estuary test case included in the FVCOM package.
+Users can check the compilation modules used in each binary in the respective `make.inc` files located at `/make.inc` and `/make_estuary.inc`.

 These are the only FVCOM versions available at the moment, but we are working on a solution to allow users to customize and specify their own flags for on-the-fly